 Please see Commissioner's Rules Concerning High School Allotment for detailed allowable uses of these funds.
 The High School Allotment Guide is also an excellent resource and shall be made available to all campus principals as a guide during the budget development process.

-The Business Manager shall have oversight responsibility of the allocation per campus of the High School Allotment program and the Assistant Superintendent shall provide guidance to each secondary campus regarding the use of the HSA funds.
+The Chief Financial Officer shall have oversight responsibility of the allocation per campus of the High School Allotment program and the Assistant Superintendent shall provide guidance to each secondary campus regarding the use of the HSA funds.

 902 Federal Grants